Speaking & Engagements

 Keynote presentation

 30, 45, or 60-minute standalone talks, customized for your audience and event theme.
-Available in person or virtual.
+Amanda works with your team in advance to tailor content, examples, and framing to the room.

 A conversational format ideal for smaller gatherings or as an intimate follow-up to a general session.
 Amanda comes prepared with stories and frameworks — your host brings the questions.